Hebrew STAMP Proctoring Guide

 The Speaking prompts are determined by the test taker’s Proficiency Level on the Listening section, and the Writing prompts are determined by the test taker’s Proficiency Level on the Reading section.

-Students will receive 3 Writing and 3 Speaking prompts.
+Test takers will receive 3 Writing and 3 Speaking prompts.

 After the Test

-After scoring is complete, the proctor or test coordinator may print individual test taker reports or download an Excel file of test results.
+After rating is complete, the proctor or test coordinator may print individual test taker reports or download an Excel file of test results.
 Do not allow the test takers to access the teacher report page or see other test taker scores.